Aquafina-water-bottle/jp-mining-note/docs/docs/setup.md

 # Installing Anki

 Download and install Anki from [the official website](https://apps.ankiweb.net/) if you haven't already.
-I recommend downloading the latest version.
+I recommend downloading the latest version, to avoid having to do extra steps during the setup.

 ---